 1. DOCUMENTED ENVIRONMENTAL BENEFIT (30 Points)

 Please quantify the overall environmental benefits of this program/project or individual accomplishment over the past year or most recent 12-month period for which data exists.
 For example: amount of pollution prevented; resources or energy conserved; acres preserved; tonnage recycled, etc. It is to the applicant’s benefit to be as specific and thorough as possible.

 2. MEETING NEEDS (20 points)

-How does this program/project or individual accomplishment contribute to the environmental needs of the State.
-Describe such issues as: originality, effectiveness, risks that were overcome and whether or not the project is a component of a larger comprehensive sustainability plan.
+Describe how this program/project or individual accomplishment contributes to the environmental needs of the State.
+Reference such issues as: originality, effectiveness, risks that were overcome and whether or not the project is a component of a larger comprehensive plan.

 3. LEADERSHIP/INNOVATION (15 points)

-How does this program/project or individual show leadership and take steps beyond “traditional” environmental protection efforts?
+Describe this program/project or individual shows leadership and has taken steps beyond “traditional” environmental protection efforts.

 4. COVERAGE AND REPLICABILITY (20 points)

-How does this program, project or individual impact the business, community, region or state in the long term?
-How easily can the project be replicated in other locations or by other people?
+Describe how this program/project or individual has impacted the business, community, region or state, long-term.
+Describe how easily the project can be replicated in other locations or by other people.